tom-lp-at/rc2otherchat/README.md

 For Matrix.org & NextCloud-Talk i used the same dumps created with the `mongo_exportpublic.sh` from RC2Matrix.
 The Attachments are exported with the `gridfs-migrate.py` from gridfsmigrate.
 I prefer this way because the other dump creates directorys with the GridFS-ID with the files in it.
 But they have mostly no extension.
 I learned in the Matrix.org import (on the hard way), that they **must have** a valid extension.
-I have to find the right extension anyway, i find the usage from the GridFS-ID-Only export easier then the subdirectory-based export.
+I have to find the right extension anyway, i find the usage from the GridFS-ID only export easier then the subdirectory-based export.
 Without the extension the file is uploaded correctly, but i got no preview of the attachment.
 I saw only a file attachment that has to be downloaded to see the content...

 # How the import for NextCloud-Talk works:
 With the dumps in the right place